 The photo is Falcon's Tower near Manzanita in one of Oregon's state parks.
 Falcon's Tower was discovered May 22, 2011 on the heels of our Tallest Pine & Tallest Hemlock discoveries.
 I nominated Falcon's Tower for the Oregon Registry, August 2011.
 This Sitka spruce was mis-measured by the Oregon registry cadre Ascending the Giants.
 Even though ATG wrapped a fat burl on the other Cape Meares spruce inflating it's points, Falcon's Tower still exceeds by a few points.

-Falcon's Tower spruce in this photo was estimated at 706 points in May, 2011.
-July, 2011, I returned with assistance for a second measurement:
+My measuring for Falcon's Tower spruce began solo in May, 2011.
+July, 2011, I returned with an assistant for a second measurement:

 Height - 224 ft.